-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the fiscal year ended December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 001-36620

-(Exact name of registrant as specified in its charter)

-(I.R.S.
-Employer Identification No.)

-(Zip code)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-19900 MacArthur Boulevard, Suite 550

-Irvine, California

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Class Trading Symbol(s) Name of Exchange on Which Registered Common Stock, \$0.00 1 par value ELDN Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark if the e registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act.
-Yes] No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company If an emerging growth comp standards provided pursuant to Sectior gistrant has elected not to use the extended transition period for complying with any new or revised financial accoun ıting Indicate by check mark whet Act (15 U.S.C.
-7262(b)) by registered on and attestation of the effectiveness of its internal control or d or issued its audit report \Box /er financial reporting under Section 404(b) of Sarbanes 3-Oxley Indicate by check mark whet her the registrant is a shell company v (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No 🗵 As of June 30, 2021, the last business day of the registrant's mos t recently completed second fiscal quarter, the aggregate mar ket value of the registrant's common stock held by nonaffiliates was \$113,157,343, based on the last reported sale price of such stock on the Nasdaq Global Market as of such date.
-As of March 22, 2022, the registrant had 14,306,788 shares of Common Stock, \$0.001 par value per share, outstanding.
+1 01111 10 11 (Ma ark One) X ANNUAL REPORT PURSUANT TO SECTIO For the N 13 OR 15(d) OF THE SECURI ne fiscal year ended December 31, 202 OR TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 sition period fromto Commission file number 001-36620 IARMACEUTIC name of registrant as specified in its chart Delaware (State or other jurisdiction of 20-1000967 (I.R.S.
+Employer incorporation or organization) Identification No.) 19900 MacArthur Boulevard, Suite 550 Irvine, California 92612 (Address of principal executive offices) (Zip code) (D. 1) (949) 238-8090 1. t's telephone number, including area gistered pursuant to Section 12(b) of Title of Class Trading Symbol(s) Name of Exchange on Which Registered Common Stock, \$0.001 par value ELDN Nasdaq Capital Market Securities re gistered pursuant to Section 12(g) of None. me Act.
+Indicate by check mark if the registrant is a well-known seasoned is Voc □ No ☑ Indicate by check mark if the registrant is not required to file report (or f Indicate by check mark whether the registrant: (1) has filed all reportor such shorter period that the registrant was required to file such report rts required to be filed by Section 13 or 15(d) of he Securities Exchange Act of 1934 during the preceding 12 ! months prec Indicate by check mark whether the registrant has submitted electroeding 12 months (or for such shorter period that the registrant was requi submitted pursuant to Rule 405 of Regulation S-T during th e Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer," "smaller repo filer, an accelerated filer, a non-accelerated filer, ting company," and "emerging growth company" a smaller reporting company, or an emerging growth compa in Rule 12b-2 of the Exchange Act. ny.
+See ge accelerated filer Accelerated filer Non a-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the regi etrant has alacted not to use the extended transition 0 00 1 1 stan dards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a report on Oxle ey Act (15 U.S.C.
+7262(b)) by registered public accounting firm that pre • erro If securities are registered pursuant to Section 12(b) of the Act, ind r to previously issued financial statements $\Box$ • - exec Indicate by check mark whether any of those error corrections are a cutive officers during the relevant recovery period pursuant to §240.10D centive-based compensation received by any of the registral nt's Indicate by check mark whether the registrant is a shell company (a 9 , affil As of June 30, 2022, the last business day of the registrant's most relates was \$33,518,551, based on the last reported sale price of such stocky k on the Nasdaq Global Market as of such date. non- As of March 29, 2023, the registrant had 13,776,788 shares of Com ımon Stock, \$0.001 par value per share, outstandi OCUMENTS INCORPORATED BY REFEREN 9 Portions of the registrant's definitive proxy statement for its 2023 f hange Commission not later than 120 days after the registrant's fiscal year on Form 10-K. Annual Meeting of Stockholders, which the registr ant intends to file pursuant to Regulation 14A with the Secu

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive proxy statement for its 2022 Annual Meeting of Stockholders, which the registrant intends to file pursuant to Regulation 14A with the Securities and Exchange Commission not later than 120 days after the registrant's fiscal year end December 31, 2021, are incorporated by reference into Items 10, 11, 12, 13 and 14 of Part III of this Annual Report on Form 10-K.